classicsman/CLmay2020/README.md

 **Note:** The idea behind pyperclip is that it will take in whatever you have copied in your clipboard.
 The clipboard gets cleared when the program runs, and after each entry.
 This helps ensure that the same data won't be submitted twice and be formatted by two different modules.
 It also allows you to press 'enter' without copying if there are no books checked out at the library prompted.
 The output for that library will be "No Items Checked Out" in the text.

 **3)** Open the output file to see the result.
-It's in the same directory the program files are in.
+It's in the same directory as the program files.
 Its name structure is: LibraryItemsOut{current date}.txt where the {current date} in the file name will be the formatted date for the day you run the program.

 If you run the program again on the same day, that file will be overwritten, if you run it again on another day, that day's date will be in the file name and it will be a new file, with the previous one remaining.